 Second, household bargaining models predict that positive shocks to female labor productivity induce increases in women's bargaining power and as a result, more decision making power in the household; this could allow them to "bargain" for less violence.
-Yet I find no evidence that female labor productivity increases women's autonomy to make decisions in several household domains, making it unlikely that the findings are driven by a major shift in bargaining power.
+Yet I find no evidence that female labor productivity increases women's autonomy to make decisions in several household domains, suggesting it is unlikely that the findings are driven by a major shift in bargaining power.
 This is consistent with evolutionary and feminist theories that emphasize that domestic violence is not necessarily declining in women's reservation utilities (Wilson and Daly, 1993; Eswaran and Malhotra, 2011; Yllo and Straus, 2017), and with the possibility that a more attractive outside option may not translate into increases in female bargaining power if the threat of leaving the relationship is not credible (Hill, 2020).

-Another prominent possibility is that increases in female labor productivity precipitate changes in gender norms, and those, in turn, guide domestic violence behavior (Wilson and Daly, 1993; Yllo and Straus, 2017).
-However, using survey data from the DHS on both women's beliefs about the acceptability of violence and men's attitudes towards women, I find no systematic evidence that female labor productivity affects attitudes about gender.
+The third possibility is that increases in female labor productivity precipitate changes in gender norms, and those, in turn, guide domestic violence behavior (Wilson and Daly, 1993; Yllo and Straus, 2017).
+However, using data from the DHS on both women's beliefs about the acceptability of violence and men's attitudes towards women, I find no systematic evidence that increases in female labor productivity change women's beliefs about their role and acceptable treatment or men's behavior towards their partners.

-Drawing on evidence from three empirical tests, I argue instead that greater independence and the liberty to seek help is the mechanism most consistent with the results.
-First, I show that the main results are driven by women who are actually employed, and not by those who have greater employment opportunity but are not employed themselves.
+Finally, drawing on evidence from three empirical tests, I argue instead that greater independence and opportunities to seek help outside the domestic sphere drive the results.
+First, the main results are driven by women who are actually employed, and not by those who have greater employment opportunities but are not employed themselves.
 This is consistent with an important role for realized independence and time spent away from home, above and beyond a change in the outside option.
-Second, I find that women with higher labor productivity are more likely to seek help related to domestic abuse from individuals outside their family, and less likely to do so from individuals inside their family, indicating the importance of an expanded social network that results from the gain in economic opportunity.
-Third, I document that increases in female labor productivity induce increases in the volume of calls made to the national domestic violence helpline, which emphasizes the importance of being able to seek help from outside the domestic sphere.
+Second, women with higher labor productivity are more likely to seek help related to domestic abuse from individuals outside their family, and less likely to do so from individuals inside their family, indicating the importance of an expanded social network that results from the gain in economic opportunity.
+Third, increases in female labor productivity induce increases in the volume of calls made to the national domestic violence helpline, which emphasizes the importance of being able to seek help from outside the domestic sphere.
 These results suggest that an important way in which increases in female labor productivity affect levels of domestic violence is by increasing women's ability to reach out for help from resources outside their family.

-While the paper's main estimates uncover a negative relationship between women's labor market opportunities and domestic violence, it is possible that this average effect masks substantial heterogeneity.
+While the paper's main result is a negative relationship between women's labor market opportunities and domestic violence, it is possible that this average effect masks substantial heterogeneity.
 For example, theories of "male backlash" suggest that in places with higher levels of domestic violence and more unequal gender norms the relationship between women's labor productivity and domestic violence could be substantially dampened or even positive (e.g. Macmillan and Gartner, 1999; Tankard and Paluck, 2016).
 However, I find no evidence of weaker effects in districts where women are more subordinate.
 If anything, the main effect is stronger in districts with a higher pre-period level of domestic violence, indicating that economic opportunities for women could be most beneficial in places where abuse is most severe.